-As a business communications coach at Boston Global, Sarah Turner uses structured coaching models to help people reach their goals.
+As a program manager at Boston Global, Sarah Turner uses structured coaching models to help people reach their goals.
 She focuses on how ideas are interconnected and helps people understand patterns and systems that work.
 She is a graduate of University of Virginia, majoring in French and Anthropology, is certified in teaching English as a Second Language, and has had the opportunity to work and travel in over 30 countries.
 While working at Harvard Business School, she supported Lisa Lahey and Robert Kegan as they developed their Immunity to Change coaching model.
 She also provided support to some of Harvard’s top faulty in the following executive programs:

 – Leading Professional Service Firms – led by Tom DeLong